What Are The Current Green Card Photo Requirements in 2026?

 Digital file format JPEG

-Expression Neutral, mouth closed
+Expression Neutral, with the mouth closed

-Eyes Open, facing directly forward
+Eyes Open and facing directly forward

-Glasses Not permitted (except with medical documentation)
+Glasses Not permitted, except with medical documentation

-Headwear Not permitted (except with religious documentation)
+Headwear Not permitted, except with religious documentation

-Photo finish Matte or glossy both acceptable
+Photo finish Matte or glossy finishes are both acceptable

 Photo type